Stop the Spread

 - Contact your healthcare provider if you think you might have COVID-19.

 In Pennsylvania, you must wear a mask whenever you leave your home.
 You must wear a mask to go into a business.
+When you are outdoors, if you can’t stay six feet away from others, you must keep your mask on.
+And if you are indoors, you must wear a mask, even if you can stay socially distant from others who don’t live in your household.

 You don’t have to wear a mask if you have a disability, medical, or mental health condition that does not allow you to do so.
 Children 2 years-old (or younger) don’t have to wear a mask.